cryvate/project-euler/README.md

 The testing also includes benchmarking, that is, the dreaded "one-minute rule."

+Currently there are 6 solved problems available here, from the 196 that I have solved and 591 (and counting) available.

 Installation
 ============
 Make sure you are in a Python 3.6 virtual environment and executing in the